We supply a wide range of walkie-talkie radios and associated accessories to suit most budgets and applications.

 What you require depends on how much actual daily use the radios will get, and in what circumstances ("outdoors on a building site, used all day" needs a different radio to "in a school for our once-a-month fire drill" for example).

 If smallness and light weight is what you need, our range of CPS Telecom radios is your best bet.

 These small radios are popular in environments such as retail, hotels, restaurants etc.

-The lightest higher-powered radio we sell is the A66.
+The lightest higher-powered radio we sell is our own-brand Amherst A66.